yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 1. As a financial institution, Woodgrove is under tight regulatory compliance requirements.
 Security is a key aspect of compliance and as such, it must be a key tenant of all operations including those related to technology.
 The corporate security officer is generally opposed to using services solely accessible over the public Internet.
 Services like Office 365, CRM, and other Microsoft SaaS offerings are off limits.
 Additionally, PaaS services accessed over the Internet are also unusable.
 It has relegated Woodgrove to private Azure services such as IaaS.

+    **Potential Answer**
-    **Potential Answer**---Using ExpressRoute, Woodgrove can access and use Azure private and public services without traversing the Internet.
+    Using ExpressRoute, Woodgrove can access and use Azure private and public services without traversing the Internet.
 This secure connectivity, in addition to the business-class SLAs and greater bandwidth, make ExpressRoute a compelling offering that addresses this objection.
 Regarding SaaS offerings, such as Office 365, Woodgrove can employ Azure Active Directory conditional access to provide controls such as a multi-factor authenticated user, an authenticated device, and a compliant device.
 All traffic to and from Office 365 is encrypted with SSL/TLS, and the data is encrypted at rest in Microsoft datacenters.

 2. The director of Network Operations is under the impression that complex enterprise-grade networking scenarios, such as those that support n-tier applications, cannot be configured in hyper-scale public clouds.
 Trust comes slowly with this director.
 She will most likely need detailed solution plans, case studies, and even customer testimonials to help convince her of the viability of anything other than simple networking scenarios in Azure.

+    **Potential Answer**
-    **Potential Answer**---Azure supports many technologies that enable complex networking scenarios.
+    Azure supports many technologies that enable complex networking scenarios.
 For example, Azure offers both internal and external load balancers, network security groups that filter traffic in a similar fashion as firewall rules, user defined routing that allows for designing routing patterns, Virtual Network appliances from well-known vendors like Barracuda, Cisco, and Checkpoint, and Azure offers the ability to set up your Virtual Network with as many subnets as are required for your workload.

 3. The director of Network Operations also does not trust cloud security.
 She will need a strategy in place which allows Network Engineers the ability to analyze traffic flows and capture packets when needed for cloud-hosted resources.

+    **Potential Answer**
-    **Potential Answer**---Azure fully supports forced tunneling ensuring that all Internet traffic is directed to the desired site, be that in an Azure Virtual Network or on-premises.
+    Azure fully supports forced tunneling ensuring that all Internet traffic is directed to the desired site, be that in an Azure Virtual Network or on-premises.
 For example, all Internet traffic can easily be routed from Azure to an on-premises appliance for intrusion detection/prevention and logging.

 4. The corporate compliance officer of Woodgrove must ensure compliance with many requirements to ensure his organization passes audits from both internal and external entities.
 One requirement is all outbound Internet requests must pass through an on-premises system that inspects and logs this traffic.
 The CCO is skeptical of IaaS solutions in Azure since "those VMs in the cloud can access the Internet directly."

+    **Potential Answer**
-    **Potential Answer**---The Azure Marketplace has thousands of solutions from many different vendors.
+    The Azure Marketplace has thousands of solutions from many different vendors.
 These solutions are built and validated by the vendor to perform as well as their on-premises variety.
 In the case of Woodgrove, which takes advantage of solutions from Barracuda, there are several solutions from this vendor in place and ready for use today.

 5. Woodgrove has an arduous process for testing vendor-supplied solutions.
 In the network space, they have standardized on 3rd party solutions for network and application firewalls with existing vendors.
 They would like to use their trusted vendors to support cloud-based configurations as much as possible.

+    **Potential Answer**
-    **Potential Answer**---Network Watcher in combination with NSG flow logs will allow Network Engineers to perform a full analysis of traffic between NSGs and from compute resources hosted in Azure.
+    Network Watcher in combination with NSG flow logs will allow Network Engineers to perform a full analysis of traffic between NSGs and from compute resources hosted in Azure.

 ## Customer quote (to be read back to the attendees at the end)

 Quote from the Network Director:

-\"Azure's advanced networking capabilities and support for partner solutions are a welcome surprise.
-Your proof of concept has clearly demonstrated the platform's ability to more than satisfy our complex requirements.\"
+"Azure's advanced networking capabilities and support for partner solutions are a welcome surprise.
+Your proof of concept has clearly demonstrated the platform's ability to more than satisfy our complex requirements."